kobiso/kobiso.github.io/_posts/2017-10-19-research-activation functions.md

 - Activation functions of not one fold x from the previous layer or layers
 ![Cheet sheet 2]({{ site.url }}{{ site.baseurl }}/assets/images/activation functions/cheet sheet2.png)
 {: .full}

+# How and what to use?
+When you start modeling a network, the ReLU non-linearity function is recommended to use, but you have to be careful with learning rates and dying ReLU problem.
+If you see some dead units or worried of it, try to use Leaky ReLU or Maxout.
+You do not want to use Sigmoid function, try tanh instead, but it would work worse than ReLU and Maxout.
+Moreover, it is not common to mix and match different types of neurons in the same network, even though there is no fundamental problem identified.

 # References
 - Activation function in Wikipedia [[Link](https://en.wikipedia.org/wiki/Activation_function)]